(913) 214-8344 [email protected]

 How Does it Work?

-1. Obtaining the Bond: Private investigators in Colorado must apply for a Private Investigator Bond through a licensed surety bond provider.
+1. Obtaining the Bond: Private investigators in Colorado must apply for a Private Investigator Bond through a licensed performance insurance bond.
 The provider assesses the investigator's credentials, financial stability, and business practices before issuing the bond.

 2. Bond Amount: The bond amount varies depending on state regulations and the specific requirements of the private investigator licensing board.
 In Colorado, the bond amount is determined by the Division of Professions and Occupations within the Department of Regulatory Agencies.